 Because AC solar modules handle very little power, this technology is unsuitable for applications requiring a lot of electricity (more than 2-3 kW).

-Because it is a grid-connected system, it is not suitable for isolated places with no power supply or for areas with occasional power outages.
+Because it is a grid-connected system, it is not suitable for isolated places with no power supply or areas with occasional power outages.

 AC Solar Modules in India